-- The 3 mile Little Hospital Hike will then join the route at The George pub in Hayes and everyone will take the continue to the PRUH using off road footpaths and forest trails.
+- The 3 mile Little Hospital Hike will then join the route at Hayes Village Hall in Hayes and everyone will take the continue to the PRUH using off road footpaths and forest trails.

 - The route will be marked and marshalled, however we will also email walkers a map to download before or on the day as a back up.

 How difficult/accessible is the walk?

 - Anyone of a good level of fitness can complete this walk easily.
 It's not a race, although all walkers need to finish by 18:00.

 - The route is relatively flat, however it’s undulating in parts, particularly around Dulwich and Beckenham.